Constraining the dark energy models using Baryon Acoustic Oscillations: An approach independent of $H_0 \cdot r_d$: Method

 \subsection{Datasets and priors}

-In this work, we use two different BAO datasets, to which we add the Pantheon supernovae dataset.
-The first BAO dataset, shown on Table \ref{tab:data1} and denoted $BAO_{D_A/r_d}$ , consists of 18 points, containing only measurements of $DA/rd$.
-This allows us to work with the quantity $H0 \cdot rd$ which we want to integrate.
-To test for possible correlations, we use the approach from \cite{Kazantzidis:2018rnb}, which we also used in \cite{Benisty:2020otr}.
-It consists of adding random correlation terms in the covariance matrix and testing the effect on the final result.
-Explicitly, we use $\sigma_{ii}\to \sigma_{ii}+ \sigma_i \sigma_j/2$, where $\sigma_i$ is the $1\sigma$ error of the points.
-Applying the procedure shows that the points can be considered "effectively uncorrelated".
+In this work, we consider two different BAO datasets, to which we add the binned Panthon supernovae dataset with its covariance matrix.
+The BAO datasets can be found summarized in Table~(\ref{tab:data1}) and Table~(\ref{tab:data2}) .

+{The first BAO dataset, shown on Table \ref{tab:data1} and denoted $BAO$, {contains a combination of various angular measurements, to which we add points from the most recent to date eBOSS data release (DR16), which come as angular ($D_M$) and radial ($D_H$) measurements and their covariance}.
+The points and the covariance matrices can be found in \cite{Cao:2022ugh}.
+This choice of points allows us to integrate the quantity $H_0 \cdot r_d$ by summing the corresponding $\chi^2$ of the two types of measurements.
+While the covariance for some points is known and we include it, for the rest, we have to additionally test for possible correlations.
+To do so we use the approach from \cite{Kazantzidis:2018rnb}, which we also used in \cite{Benisty:2020otr}.} It consists of adding random correlation terms in the covariance matrix and testing the effect on the final result.
+Explicitly, we use where $\sigma_i$ is the $1\sigma$ error of the points.
+Applying the procedure shows that the points can be considered "effectively uncorrelated" which allows us to use them to infer the cosmological parameters.
+Even if there are small correlations, the procedure shows the small correlations don't affect the final result considerately.

 The second dataset shown on Table \ref{tab:data2}, denoted $BAO{_\theta}$, consists of 15 points, coming from transversal BAO measurements \cite{Nunes:2020hzy}.
-Importantly, the transversal BAO analysis does not need to assume a fiducial cosmology, particularly on the $\Omega_K$ which is included in the standard BAO analysis \cite{Nunes:2020hzy}.
-However, using this cosmological independent methodology means that their errors are larger than the errors obtained using a fiducial cosmology approach.
-Finally, we add the Pantheon dataset which contains $1048$ supernovae luminosity measurements in the redshift range $z\in (0.01,2.3)$ \cite{Pan-STARRS1:2017jku}.
-We perform the procedure outlined in previous sections first on the different BAO datasets alone, and then on the combination of the appropriate BAO dataset plus the Pantheon dataset.
+Importantly, the transversal BAO analysis does not need to assume a fiducial cosmology, particularly on the $\Omega_K$ parameter which is included in the standard BAO analysis \cite{Nunes:2020hzy}.
+These points are claimed to be uncorrelated, however, using this cosmology-independent methodology means that their errors are larger than the errors obtained using the standard fiducial cosmology approach.
+One should note that using a fiducial cosmology is accounted for by the Alcock-Paczynski distortion \cite{Lepori:2016rzi}, so it does not compromise the integrity of the first dataset.
+However, we would like to investigate the over-all effect of intrinsic assumptions in the final results and to check if the two datasets are equivalent in this respect.

+Finally, we add the Pantheon dataset which contains $1048$ supernovae luminosity measurements in the redshift range $z\in (0.01,2.3)$ \cite{Pan-STARRS1:2017jku} binned into 40 points.
+To the statistical error we add also the systematic errors as provided by the binned covariance matrix \footnote{\url{https://github.com/dscolnic/Pantheon/}}.